 Research has shown that hand sanitisers with concentrations of 60 - 95% alcohol are more effective at killing germs than low and non-alcohol based counterparts.
 People opposed to using these products argue that the alcohol dries hands and could lead to accelerated aging and skin damage.
 There are also concerns around weakened immune systems and antibacterial resistance as hand sanitisers limit exposure to bacteria.
 One would also need to consider that you are killing all bacteria, not just the harmful bacteria.

-For those who are pro-sanitiser, they will tell you that hand sanitiser is an effective way to minimise cross-contamination in high risk environments such as hospitals.
-Hand sanitisers are also useful in situations where soap and water isn’t available, for example, when you are outdoors or travelling on public transport.
-If proactive steps to curb the spread of bacteria in these circumstances aren’t taken, it could lead to it’s own series of repercussions including more frequent illness, absenteeism and at an extreme, antibiotic resistance - if antibiotics are prescribed too frequently to treat various illnesses.
+For those who are pro-sanitiser, they tell you that hand sanitiser is an effective way to minimise cross-contamination in high risk environments such as hospitals.
+Hand sanitisers are also useful in situations where soap and water aren’t available, for example, when you are outdoors or travelling on public transport.
+If proactive steps to curb the spread of bacteria in these circumstances aren’t taken, it could lead to it’s own series of repercussions including more frequent illness, absenteeism and in the extreme, antibiotic resistance (if antibiotics are prescribed too frequently to treat various illnesses).

 One needs to take a more balanced view and realise that everything has its place.
-Hand sanitisers aren’t there to replace good hand washing habits with soap and water - our best defence against cross contamination.
-It is the “filler” for when hand washing isn’t possible or as part of a hand cleaning regime (like in patient care within hospitals).
+Hand sanitiser isn’t there to replace good hand washing habits with soap and water; our best defence against cross contamination.
+It is the “filler” for when hand washing isn’t possible, or as part of a hand cleaning regime (like in patient care within hospitals).

 In essence, you shouldn’t use hand sanitiser all the time but use it when it counts!